 Membership with USA Cycling provides access to an existing nation-wide support structure including licensed coaches, Local Associations, and USA Cycling staff support.
 Membership also allows the club to host sanctioned races, official club practices, camps, and non-competitive events.
 Permitting these events with USA Cycling provides liability protection, rules structure and access to a network of licensed officials.
 A USAC permit also enables your club members to be part of USA Cycling’s results and rankings system and feed into the National Development Program.
 Additionally, membership with USA Cycling allows for the club to purchase general liability insurance.

-Membership is free for all new high school clubs and after that it is only $50 per year.
+Membership is free for all new interscholastic clubs and after that it is only $50 per year.
 You can register your club by filling out the following two forms and emailing, mailing, or faxing them to USA Cycling via the contact information found on the forms themselves:

 In addition to registering with USA Cycling, your school may ask that you have a licensed USA Cycling coach as a team advisor, or that you secure additional liability insurance for the club.
 Details on both of these processes are outlined below.

 USA Cycling offers a certification and licensing program for cycling coaches, with a discount for new coaches from interscholastic programs.
 This program certifies that the coach is versed not only in the basics of coaching cyclists, but is up to date on continuing education units and the latest information available to coaches.
 Additionally, every licensed USA Cycling coach has passed a criminal background check, which provides schools with added peace of mind.
 Complete details on this program are available here, but the basic steps to becoming a coach are summarized here:

 - Continuing Education: Review the continuing education policy.
 You are responsible for knowing and keeping up to date on the continuing education policy.